MindscapeHQ/raygun4wordpress/readme.txt

 = 1.1.0.0 =

-* Added Customer Experience Monitoring support to Settings page
+* Added 'Customers' support to Settings page
 * Updated internal Raygun4PHP to use latest v1.1

 = 1.0.3.0 =